The Chart for Block Inc. (SQ) Is Flashing Mixed Signals

-Block Inc. (NYSE:SQ) went up by 2.41% from its latest closing price compared to the recent 1-year high of $220.60.
-The company’s stock price has collected -14.53% of loss in the last five trading sessions.
+Block Inc. (NYSE:SQ) went down by -0.84% from its latest closing price compared to the recent 1-year high of $220.60.
+The company’s stock price has collected -6.78% of loss in the last five trading sessions.
 Barron’s reported on 11/03/22 that Block Beats Expectations as Revenue Rises for Cash App and Square

 Is It Worth Investing in Block Inc. (NYSE :SQ) Right Now?